tkareine/MiniFuture/README.md

 immediately return a `PromiseFuture` to code expecting Futures and let the `PromiseFuture` object complete later.

+You can complete a `PromiseFuture` with the result of another future, too.
+Call `PromiseFuture#completeWith(_:)`, passing another future as the argument.
+Once the future completes, the promise completes with the same result as the future.

 When you get a handle to a Future, use `Future#flatMap(_:)` or `Future#map(_:)` to compose another Future that depends on the completed result of the previous Future.
 Use `Future#get()` to wait for the result of a